 Omega-3 for children is not a trend, but essential: it plays a role in development, brain and eye growth.

-The age-appropriate dosage varies: from 100 mg to approximately 250 mg of Omega-3 daily depending on age.
+The age-appropriate dosage for children and adolescents varies: from 100 mg to approximately 250 mg of Omega-3 daily depending on age.

 Fish or supplements?
 Both can be beneficial.
 Consistent intake through fatty fish or high-quality, child-friendly omega-3 supplements is important.